conp-solutions/riss/tools/smac_scenarios/README.md

+### folder structur
+This smac_scenarios are structured like the CSSC 2014 Test environment [link](http://aclib.net/cssc2014/cssc14.tar.gz).

+- instances: list of test and training instances
+- solvers: folder with different solvers (binaries, params.pcs, wrapper.py)
+- scenarios: different scenario.txt

-### Create new SMAC-scenario
+#### Create new SMAC-scenario

-a SMAC-scenario looks like this:

-- instances-test.txt
-- instances-train.txt
+new solver in solvers/-folder:

 - sat-solver-binary - - - - - - - *Add the binary to the gitignore file!*
 - params.pcs- - - - - - - - - - - *Parameter of the solver that should be tuned [format description](http://aclib.net/cssc2014/pcs-format.pdf)*
+- wrapper.txt - - - - - - - - - - - *Translate output from solver to SMAC*

+new scenario in scenarios/-folder:

 - scenario.txt- - - - - - - - - - - *Parameter for SMAC*

-- wrapper.txt - - - - - - - - - - - *Translate output from solver to SMAC*
+new instances in instances/-folder:

+- <name-instances>-test.txt
+- <name-instances>-train.txt